FTLam11/fronk-tolks/README.md

 So we start shipping code with no tests.
 Things are progressing decently, there are various bugs here and there but things are more or less going according to plan.
-However, *things will change*.
+However, *requirements will change*.

 * The customer did not know what they wanted.
-* The customer did not correctly express what they wanted.
+* The customer did not correctly express what they wanted/we misunderstood the requirements.

-* We misunderstood the requirements.
+* The customer wants to change some business logic.
 * The customer wants to add a new feature.

 Which leads to thoughts such as: